anderspearson206/lunar-radiomap-challenge/README.md

 ## Licences

 - **This code:** MIT — see `LICENSE`.
-- **`third_party/RadioUNet/`:** MIT, Copyright (c) 2019 Ron Levie.
-Unmodified
+- **`RadioUNet/`:** MIT, Copyright (c) 2019 Ron Levie.
+Unmodified upstream model code; see `RadioUNet/README.md` for the source and citation.
-  upstream bytes at commit `36ab7066`, checksum-pinned; see `third_party/RadioUNet/PROVENANCE.txt`.
-Verify with `python radiounet.py --verify`.
 - **The dataset:** CC BY 4.0, distributed via Kaggle.

-If you modify or redistribute the vendored model code, keep its MIT notice intact.
-Do not edit those files in place — the checksum verification will fail.
+If you modify or redistribute that model code, keep its MIT notice intact.

 ## Citing